-Home & Garden Garden Easy Animals to Raise on a Small Farm By Lauren Arcuri Writer Swarthmore College Lauren Arcuri is a freelance writer and an experienced small farmer based in rural Vermont. our editorial process Lauren Arcuri Updated October 21, 2020 Fact checked by Betsy Petrick Fact Checker Ohio Wesleyan University Brandeis University Northeastern University Betsy Petrick is an experienced researcher, writer, and producer.
-Our Fact-Checking Process Article fact-checked on Oct 26, 2020 Betsy Petrick Treehugger / Allison McAdams Share Twitter Pinterest Email Garden Urban Farms Planting Guides Indoor Gardening Insects If you are curious about where to start with raising animals on your small farm, hobby farm or homestead, here are a few suggestions, complete with information to help you decide which animals are the right fit for you.
+Home & Garden Garden Easy Animals to Raise on a Small Farm By Lauren Arcuri Lauren Arcuri Writer Swarthmore College Lauren Arcuri is a freelance writer and an experienced small farmer based in rural Vermont.
+Learn about our editorial process Fact checked by Betsy Petrick Fact checked by Betsy Petrick on October 26, 2020 Ohio Wesleyan University Brandeis University Northeastern University Betsy Petrick is an experienced researcher, writer, and producer.
+Learn about our fact checking process on October 26, 2020 Treehugger / Allison McAdams Share Twitter Pinterest Email Garden Urban Farms Planting Guides Indoor Gardening Insects If you are curious about where to start with raising animals on your small farm, hobby farm or homestead, here are a few suggestions, complete with information to help you decide which animals are the right fit for you.
 Note: Selling meat and dairy products usually require that a farm is licensed and meet the requirements of its locale.
 If you are planning to farm for income, find out the requirements before buying the animals.
 Chickens Treehugger / Allison McAdams Chickens are a terrific way to start raising animals on a small farm.
 They're hardy, easy to take care of, and don't cost much in terms of setup.
 A small flock can easily produce enough eggs to meet all a family's egg requirements, and a flock of a few dozen can generate a nice little egg business.
 Hens eat food scraps and provide great compost for the garden.
 On the downside, they're a free chicken dinner for every predator out there, so you'll need to keep them safe and secure to prevent losses.
 Treehugger / Allison McAdams Honey Bees Avatamin / Getty Images Honey bees are another great choice, especially if keeping bees appeals to you.
 Honey crops can be abundant, and you can harvest beeswax for lip balm, candles, and other products.
 Bees help pollinate your crops (and your neighbor's).
 They cost a good bit to start up, and while they don't require a lot of hands-on care in terms of sheer hours, they do require timely care and attention, and the process takes a while to get the hang of.
 Goats Treehugger / Allison McAdams Goats are hardy, useful animals that can browse stands of small trees and shrubs, clearing land for you.
 They're adaptable to poor pastures, and they produce an average of three quarts of milk per day.
 If your family can't drink that much, you can make and sell cheese or feed the milk to other farm animals.
 On the downside, goats require strong fencing.
 Sheep Treehugger / Allison McAdams Sheep deliver meat, milk, or wool, depending on your needs and the breed of sheep.
 They require good pasture and protection from predators so they should be kept near the house.
 The milk of sheep is superior to goat's milk for making cheese.
 There are several breeds of sheep suitable for small farms.
 The one that is right for depends on your plans for the sheep.
 Turkeys Treehugger / Allison McAdams Like chickens, turkeys are pretty easy keeping.
 They can be a bit difficult to raise from poults, but once they are established, they do well.
 The market for Thanksgiving turkeys is a big one, making them a great value-added product for a small farmer.
 Rabbits Rabbits require a small barn with a dirt floor, pens, and feeders, but they pay off in meat and (with some breeds, like Angora) fur.
 Rabbits are relatively easy-to-handle animals, but they require regular care, and their specific needs must be met.
 The U.S. market for rabbit meat is small compared to the European market.
 To get the meat or fur, you have to kill the animals, which may be a big turn-off for you.
 Luis Diaz Devesa / Getty Images View Article Sources “Farmers Markets: Frequently Asked Questions.”
 Pennsylvania Department of Agriculture.
 “Raising Chickens for Eggs.”
 University of Minnesota.
 Stokes, Geoff.
 Essential Tips For Great Allotments: Flash.
 John Murray Press.
 2011.
 “Predators of Poultry.”
 Ohio State University.
 Lonsdorf, Eric V., et al. “Partitioning Private And External Benefits Of Crop Pollination Services.”
 People and Nature, vol. 2, 2020, pp. 811-820., doi:10.1002/pan3.10138 “Setting Up And Placing A Hive.”
 Utah State University.
 “Goats: The Low-Maintenance, Resilient Livestock For Tough Times.”
 Free Range Report.
 “So You Want to Raise Sheep or Goats?.”
 Penn State University.
 Chia, Jade, et al. “Minerals in Sheep Milk.”
 Nutrients in Dairy and Their Implications on Health and Disease.
 Elsevier, 2017, pp. 345-362.
 Machen, Richard V., and Robert K. Lyons.
 “Livestock for Small Acreage Landowners.”
 Texas A&M University.
 McNitt, James I., et al. Rabbit Production (Ninth Edition).
 CABI.
 2011.